 The Old Testament is the name used in Christian Bibles for the Hebrew Scriptures, collected and preserved by the Jews.
 As the apostle Paul noted in Romans 3:2, “to them were committed the oracles of God.”

 The Old Testament combined with the much shorter New Testament makes up the Christian Bible.

 The Old Testament has long been a target of Bible critics who have called it a collection of myths, with no divine authority over our lives.
 Even well-known theologians have rejected part or all of the Hebrew Scriptures, denying they are the record of God’s revelation to man.
 They overlook the available proofs that the prophets and scribes were inspired by the Creator of the universe, who preserved their writings for our benefit.

 This article traces the design and development of the Old Testament to show that it was carefully designed and preserved and that it is still helpful for us today.

-However, the actual number of books in the original Hebrew Scriptures was 22.
+Jewish Bibles today have the same books as the Protestant Old Testament, but often combined into fewer books.
+It seems the number of books in the original Hebrew Scriptures was 22.
 It is important to understand that there is no difference in the content, but merely in the way the books were grouped together.

 - Law (called the Torah in Hebrew and known as the Pentateuch in Greek): Genesis, Exodus, Leviticus, Numbers and Deuteronomy.